 - 3.1.
 Annually, the Board of Education will determine the schedule of Board meetings for the following school year. - 3.2.
 All meetings will begin with an acknowledgement of Traditional Stó:lō Territory. - 3.3.
 A quorum of the Board is a majority of the Trustees holding office at the time of the meeting. - 3.4.
-Any Trustee with a conflict of interest shall immediately declare so and leave the meeting or the part of the meeting during which the matter is under consideration. - 3.5.
+Any Trustee with a conflict of interest shall immediately declare so and follow the guidelines in Policy 131 Trustee Conflict of Interest. - 3.5.
 At the appointed time for commencement of a meeting, the presiding officer will ascertain that a quorum is present before proceeding to the business of the meeting.
 If a quorum has not been made within one-half hour after the appointed time, the meeting shall stand adjourned until the next meeting date or until another meeting has been called in accordance with this Bylaw. - 3.6.
 In the event both the Chair and Vice Chair are absent, a chair will be decided by drawing of lots of those trustees willing to have their name stand.